calyxir/calyx/docs/running-calyx/interfacing.md

 Asserting the `reset` and `go` signals in this order is important.
 Otherwise the toplevel component will begin running with garbage data inside of control registers.

-Interfacing with RTL designs in this way becomes relevant when writing harnesses/testbenches to execute programs created with Calyx.

 ## Cocotb